 Every brand that matters knows that the social media game is real.
 If you're a social media whiz who can draw in people through your posts, try monetizing that skill by applying as a part-time or freelance social media manager.
 You just need to study different algorithms and understand trends to deliver successful campaigns.

-A good tip on how to earn extra money is to offer courses online about anything you're an expert at.
-It could be that you're a polyglot who can help others improve their language skills.
-Or maybe you know a lot about cars and can confidently talk about them in front of a digital audience.
+A good tip on how to earn extra money is to offer courses online about anything you're knowledgeable about.
+Maybe you're a polyglot who can help others improve their language skills, or maybe you know a lot about cars and can confidently talk about them in front of a digital audience.

 Whatever it is, if someone is willing to pay for it, you can turn it into a profitable side hustle.
 Besides, sharing your expertise with others is a rewarding thing on its own.
 Doing it while earning good money on the side just makes it all the more attractive for side hustlers.

 YouTube is currently one of the most popular social media channels and vlogging platforms online.
-You can capitalize on that popularity by starting your own vlog and uploading videos on the platform.
+Capitalize on that popularity by starting your own vlog and uploading videos on the platform.
 If shorter content suits you and your target audience better, try exploring TikTok and other newer channels.